What is Double Glazing?

 With double glazing, an average detached household can save between £105-£155 annually on energy costs, while also reducing CO2 emissions significantly.
 This energy efficiency is heightened by the use of noble gases like argon, krypton, or xenon, as well as warm edge spacer bars instead of aluminium, which contribute to enhanced insulation and reduced heat transfer.

-Moreover, a lower U-value, which indicates better window insulation, is crucial for maintaining higher indoor temperatures, energy savings, and preventing issues like surface mould.
+Moreover, a lower U-value, which indicates better window insulation, is key for maintaining higher indoor temperatures, energy savings, and preventing issues like surface mould.

 Noise Reduction